DEVSENSE/phptools-docs/docs/vscode/Editor/phpdoc.md

 - properties
 - constants

 The generated PHPDoc block contains inferred types, exceptions, and lists function parameters.
+In case of a function override, the PHPDoc block may contain `{@inheritDoc}` annotation instead, so it inherits all the information from the base class properly.

 ## PHPDoc Type Hints